wp-plugins/subscribe2/ReadMe.txt

 = Which version should I be using, I'm on WordPress x.x.x? =

-WordPress 2.3 and up require Subscribe2 from the 4.x or 5.x stable branch.
+WordPress 2.8 and up requires Subscribe2 from the 6.x stable branch.
 The most recent version is hosted via [Wordpress.org](http://wordpress.org/extend/plugins/subscribe2/).

+WordPress 2.3.x through to 2.7.x require Subscribe2 from the 4.x or 5.x stable branch.
+The most recent version is [5.9](http://downloads.wordpress.org/plugin/subscribe2.5.9.zip).

-WordPress 2.1.x and 2.2.x require Subscribe2 from the 3.x stable.
+WordPress 2.1.x and 2.2.x require Subscribe2 from the 3.x stable branch.
 The most recent version is [3.8](http://downloads.wordpress.org/plugin/subscribe2.3.8.zip).

 WordPress 2.0.x requires Subscribe2 from the 2.x stable branch.
 The most recent version is [2.22](http://downloads.wordpress.org/plugin/subscribe2.2.22.zip).